-Macroscopic structure of the brain.
+Macroscopic structure of the brain

 The main structures of the central nervous system (CNS) will be demonstrated.
 The spinal cord ascends into the hindbrain, comprising the medulla and pons and behind that the cerebellum.
 Above the pons lies the midbrain.
 (The medulla, pons and midbrain are collectively known as the brain stem.)
 Moving further up, we reach the diencephalon (including the thalamus and hypothalamus).
 Atop this sits the telencephalon, which in humans is by far the largest part of the brain; it comprises the left and right cerebral hemispheres.
-It includes the cerebral cortex, which is massive and convoluted in humans and divided into frontal, parietal, occipital, and temporal lobes.
+It includes the cerebral cortex, which is massive and convoluted in humans and divided into frontal, parietal, occipital, and temporal lobes, named for adjacent bones of the skull.
 The two cortical hemispheres are connected by the corpus callosum.
 The telencephalon also includes a number of subcortical structures, particularly the basal ganglia, hippocampus, and amygdala.

 Brains.
-Top left: lateral view.
-Top right: midline view.
-Bottom left: ventral view.
+Top left: lateral (side) view.
+Top right: midline view (of the right hemisphere).
+Bottom left: ventral view (of the undersurface of the brain).

-Stylized neuron.
+Highly stylized neuron!
 (1) Axon terminals; (2) axon; (3) cell body with nucleus; (4) dendrites; (5) surrounding glial cell providing myelin sheath.